Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Some other added amenities include a refrigerator, USB ports, Wi-Fi routers, and other luxurious components.
 Check to see if the camper has space to accommodate a heater and an AC as the temperatures outside can interfere with your camper experience.

 Although most pop-up campers come with everything you need to set up, you should pay attention to leveling blocks and stabilizer jacks.

 Wheel chocks or leveling blocks help to level the camper as they slip under or next to the wheel to keep the trailer flat and prevent any rolling.

 Stabilizer jacks prevent the trailer from tipping side to side as you are walking around the interior.
-Most campers have two stabilizers that are built into the frame, but small campers lack this essential accessory.
+Most pop-up campers have two stabilizers that are built into the frame, but small truck campers lack this essential accessory.